 Reach vs. Impressions: What’s the Difference?

-Reach and impressions mean different things on different platforms.
+Reach and impressions mean different things on different social platforms.
 However, they are two separate concepts and should not be used interchangeably.
 To understand the difference between reach and impressions, consider impressions as the number of times your content is displayed to your users and reach the total number of users who have viewed your content.

 Reach vs. Impressions: Which is More Important?